 Table of Contents

-The Kentucky Music Teachers Association is excited to announce the inaugural KMTA e-festival!
+The Kentucky Music Teachers Association is thrilled to announce the 3rd Annual KMTA e-festival!

-In light of recent developments with COVID-19, KMTA is offering an alternative event to in-person festivals traditionally held by local associations in the spring.
+KMTA is excited to offer an alternative event to in-person festivals traditionally held by local associations in the spring.
 The KMTA e-festival is an online-only performance opportunity where students receive constructive comments and a rating as well as chance to qualify for the State Honors Recital.

 - Teachers can submit PDF versions of student music score and video links through the registration page.

 - There is a $15 fee for each student entry.
 If a student enters multiple instrument categories (voice and piano, for example) each category entry is $15.

 - After the online registration form is submitted, you will be redirected to the PayPal payment page to pay the $15 registration fee.